gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 - **Complexity**: More features can mean more complexity, which may require skilled management.
 - **ACID Compliance**: Ensures data integrity and reliability.
 - **Extensibility**: You can create custom types, operators, and even extensions.
+- **Horizontal Scaling**: Limited compared to NoSQL options like MongoDB, though features like partitioning and replication help mitigate this.